giordano-lucas/exchange-price-propagation/index.md

 ### Peak finding algorithm

 Finding the highest lagged correlation raises multiple challenges: one has to choose a `step_size` for the lags, one also need to choose an exploration `window` to iterate over.
 These choices have an important impact on the computation time and the obtained performances: choosing a wide `window` and a small `step_size` will ensure that the true peak is captured.
 However, this setting would yield a high computation time.
 To solve this issue we decided to develop an greedy iterative algorithm that uses a fixed `window` size but modifies the `step_size` and recenter the `window` if necessary.
 If the lagged correlation function appears to be increasing in one direction, the algorithm increases the `step_size` (`+50%`) and moves the `window` toward that direction.
 In the other case (not strictly increasing), the algorithm centers the `window ` to the identified peak (there must be such a peak otherwise the function is increasing) and reduces (`-50%`) the `step_size`.
-This algorithm is better illustrated in the following example :
+This algorithm is better illustrated in the following example.

+#### Algorithm iteration `0`

+The lagged correlations are computed using the default `step_size`:

+{% include_relative figures/Correlation_vs_delay_window_iteration(0)_market(NL_US).html %}

+#### Algorithm iteration `2`

+We see on the previous iteration that the peak is not centred.
+Thus the `window` is moved and the